steveiliop56/tinyauth-docs/docs/guides/allowed-paths.md

     tinyauth.allowed: \/api.*
 ```

-In this example if you visit `http://whoami.example.com` you will be redirected to tinyauth's login screen but if you try to access `http://whoami.example.com/api` you will be allowed to use it.
+In this example if you visit `http://whoami.example.com` you will be redirected to Tinyauth's login screen but if you try to access `http://whoami.example.com/api` you will be allowed to use it.

-::: info
+:::info
-If you need help building your regex string, I recommend <https://regex101.com/>, an entire IDE just for regex.
+If you need help building your regex string, I recommend [https://regex101.com](https://regex101.com), an entire IDE just for regex.
 :::